Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-02.md

 Here I tried to publish but the currently published version is: 1.0.2 and the version I'm publishing is: 1.0.2.
 These are the same.

-To publish a new version you need to update the version number in package.json.
+**To publish a new version you need to update the version number in package.json.**

 <!-- > -->

 ### Make a patch, update, and publish

 Try that for yourself.
-Make a small change to your library, or just imagine that you did.
 Edit the README.md to improve the description.

+Call it a PATCH.

-Let's make this a PATCH.
-This change is just an improvement, you didn't change any of the method names or parameters, so the API has stayed the same.
-You also didn't add any new features.
+<small>This change is just an improvement, you didn't change any of the method names or parameters, so the API has stayed the same.
+You also didn't add any new features.</small>

 In `package.json` add 1 to the last digit in the version.